-C. Transaction verification performance
+D. Transaction verification performance

-The time it takes to verify a transaction is a major factor in adopting digital currencies and their useability in everyday transactions.
+The time it takes to verify a transaction is a major factor in adopting digital currencies and their usability in everyday transactions.
 For example, on average, a Bitcoin transaction takes 10 minutes to confirm and waiting for more confirmation blocks for larger transactions is recommended.
-As financial transactions are expected to be near instantly [46], this payment option is unusable in most scenarios.
+As financial transactions are expected to be completed nearly instantly [51], this payment option is unusable in most scenarios.

-To test the transaction verification performance of the digital euro, a test is done that measures the time it takes to deposit a digital euro used in 50 transactions.
-To verify this transaction the bank must check three Schnorr signatures, the current transaction proof and the chain of 50 previous proofs.
-The results of this experiment are listed in Table II.
+To test the transaction verification performance, a test measures the time it takes to verify a transaction using a digital euro for up to fifty transactions.
+To verify the final transaction the user must check three Schnorr signatures and the chain of fifty proofs.